punyakrishna/Namaste-node/project/README.md

                     console.log('API request to any endpoint');
                     next();
                   });

                   app.get('/api/users', (req, res) => {
                     res.send('User List');
                   });

                   app.post('/api/users', (req, res) => {
                     res.send('Create User');
                   });

+Cookies
+while sending a jwt token server will wrap that inside a cookie and send that A cookie is a small piece of data that a server sends to a user's web browser.
+The browser stores it and sends it back to the server with each subsequent request to the same domain.
+Cookies are primarily used to remember information about the user, helping improve the browsing experience and enabling personalized interactions.
+Attributes of a Cookie:

+\\
+Name and Value: Key-value pairs that represent the data being stored.
+Domain: The domain that can access the cookie (e.g., example.com).
+Path: Specifies the URL path that must exist for the cookie to be sent.
+Expiration Date: Defines how long the cookie will remain valid.
+Secure and HttpOnly Flags:
+Secure: Ensures the cookie is only sent over HTTPS.
+HttpOnly: Prevents JavaScript from accessing the cookie, offering additional security against cross-site scripting (XSS) attacks.

+# _cookies vs jwt tokens_

+Expiring Cookies:
+Cookies are stored on the client’s browser and may contain session information.
+Expiration is controlled by the Expires or Max-Age attribute in the cookie.
+When a cookie expires, it is automatically removed from the client’s browser, which can end the session if the cookie was used to authenticate.
+_res.cookie('rememberme', '1', { expires: new Date(Date.now() + 900000), httpOnly: true })_

+Expiring JWT Tokens:
+A JWT (JSON Web Token) is a token typically stored in cookies, local storage, or session storage on the client side.
+JWTs have an exp (expiration) claim in their payload, specifying the exact time they will expire.
+Unlike cookies, expired JWTs are not automatically removed from storage.
+Instead, when a request is made with an expired JWT, the server rejects it upon verifying the exp claim.